npq7721/Corallium2/doc/README.md

-Monkey Core
+Corallium Core
 =====================

 Setup
 ---------------------
-[Monkey Core](http://monkey.vision) is the original Monkey client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Monkey transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Corallium Core](http://corallium.vision) is the original Corallium client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Corallium transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Monkey on your native platform.
+The following are some helpful notes on how to run Corallium on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/monkey-qt (GUI, 32-bit) or bin/32/monkeyd (headless, 32-bit)
+- bin/32/corallium-qt (GUI, 32-bit) or bin/32/coralliumd (headless, 32-bit)
-- bin/64/monkey-qt (GUI, 64-bit) or bin/64/monkeyd (headless, 64-bit)
+- bin/64/corallium-qt (GUI, 64-bit) or bin/64/coralliumd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run monkey-qt.exe.
+Unpack the files into a directory, and then run corallium-qt.exe.

 ### OSX

-Drag Monkey-Qt to your applications folder, and then run Monkey-Qt.
+Drag Corallium-Qt to your applications folder, and then run Corallium-Qt.

 ### Need Help?

-* Join our Discord server [Discord Server](https://discord.monkey.vision)
+* Join our Discord server [Discord Server](https://discord.corallium.vision)

 Building
 ---------------------
-The following are developer notes on how to build Monkey on your native platform.
+The following are developer notes on how to build Corallium on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)